open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 > All the planning, tendering information, awards, contracts and contract implementation information related to a single initiation process.

-An initiation process may be a tender, a direct contract award, or a call to award a concession.
+An initiation process might be a tender, a direct contract award, or a call to award a concession.

 ### The Open Contracting ID (ocid)

-Each unique contracting process should be assigned an `ocid`.
-This is an identifier which can be used to join up data between different stages (as often the data may be stored in different systems).
+Each unique contracting process needs to be assigned an `ocid`.
+This is an identifier which can be used to join up data between different stages (as often the data might be stored in different systems).

 To make sure the `ocid`s assigned by two different publishers do not clash, publishers are encouraged to register a publisher prefix.
 This can be prepended onto locally generated identifiers, giving a globally unique identifier, and allowing disparate data sources to confidently refer to a unique contracting process.